MJR-Mu7/Metroman/docs/rust-setup.md

 title: Installation
 ---

-This page will guide you through the steps needed to prepare a computer for development with the Substrate Node Template.
-Since Substrate is built with [the Rust programming language](https://www.rust-lang.org/), the first thing you will need to do is prepare the computer for Rust development - these steps will vary based on the computer's operating system.
+This page will guide you through the steps needed to prepare a computer for development with Kahawa.
+Since Substrate is built with
+[the Rust programming language](https://www.rust-lang.org/), the first thing you will need to do is prepare the computer for Rust development - these steps will vary based on the computer's operating system.
 Once Rust is configured, you will use its toolchains to interact with Rust projects; the